bluesky/bluesky/.github/CONTRIBUTING.md

    * description: copy content from api_changes
 * Bluesky will be released to PyPI via our [github action](https://github.com/bluesky/bluesky/blob/main/.github/workflows/_pypi.yml).
 * The conda-forge bot will make a PR to update the [bluesky-feedstock](https://github.com/conda-forge/bluesky-feedstock).

+For more information on common tasks like setting up a developer environment, running the tests, and setting a pre-commit hook, see the template's [How-to guides](https://diamondlightsource.github.io/python-copier-template/2.6.0/how-to.html).